 In addition to the main story-driven campaign, the game also features a number of quick skirmish style missions for single player, as well as a fairly robust set of both cooperative and competitive multiplayer modes, including a downloadable set of coop missions entitled "Red Dawn" played from the perspective of Vietcong soldiers.

-To complete their missions, the player will traverse a broad cross-section of Vietnamese environments, including swamps, jungles, ancient runes, and even play the dreaded role of "tunnel rat" in the famous Vietcong underground tunnel networks, armed only with a pistol and your trusty flashlight.
+To complete their missions, the player will traverse a broad cross-section of Vietnamese environments, including swamps, jungles, ancient runes, and even play the dreaded role of "tunnel rat" in the famous Vietcong underground tunnel networks, armed only with a pistol and a flashlight.

 Single Player Campaign